Remarks on Rational Points of Universal Curves: Introduction

 \section{Introduction}

 Denote by $\M_{g,n/\Z}$ the moduli stack of proper smooth $n$-pointed curves of genus $g$.
 We always assume that $2g-2+n>0$ in this paper.
 We have the universal curve $\pi:\cC_{g,n/\Z}\to \M_{g,n/\Z}$.
 For a field $k$, we denote the base change to $k$ of $\pi$ by $\cC_{g,n/k}\to\M_{g,n/k}$, which we also denote by $\pi$.
-Let $K$ be the function field of $\M_{g,n/k}$.
+Let $K$ be the function field of $\M_{g,n/k}$ for $g\geq 3$.
 By a generic section of $\pi$, we mean a $K$-rational point of $\cC_{g,n/k}$.
 When $\mathrm{char}(k)=0$, it follows from a result of Earle and Kra \cite{EaKr} that the set of the generic sections of $\pi$ consists of exactly the tautological ones.
 In \cite{hain2}, Hain gave an algebraic proof to this fact, using the relative and weighted completions of the mapping class groups. \\ Let $k$ be a field and $\bar k$ be the separable closure of $k$ in a fixed algebraically closed field containing $k$.
-For a proper smooth curve $C$ of genus $g$ over $k$ with a base point $\bar y$, there is a short exact sequence of profinite groups
+For a geometrically connected variety or more generally a DM (Deligne-Mumford) stack $X$ over $k$, denote the \'etale fundamental group of $X$ with a geometric point $\bar x$ by $\pi_1(X, \bar x)$.
+For a proper smooth geometrically connected curve $C$ of genus $g$ over $k$ with a base point $\bar y$, there is a short exact sequence of profinite groups